Click for homepage

 Usage

 Polar relays are suitable for a variety of applications.
 They can be used as a latch when converting serial to parallel data, or as a receiving magnet (RM) in telegraphic equipment.
-But they can also be used as part of a so-called hybrid, or fork circuit, to eliminate the echo on a telex line.
+But they can also be used as part of an echo-cancelling hybrid, or fork circuit.
 Here are some popular examples:

 Receiving magnet